HaotianZhao99/haotianzhao99.github.io/_projects/zhihu.md

-# Analysis of the Relationship Between Content Controversy and User Engagement: A Statistical Investigation
+# Analysis of the Relationship Between Content Controversy and User Engagement

-## Introduction and Methodology
 We conducted a comprehensive statistical analysis of 54,758 questions to investigate the relationship between content controversy and user engagement patterns.
 The analysis employed both Pearson and Spearman correlation coefficients to examine linear and non-linear relationships, complemented by descriptive statistics to understand the underlying distributions.

 ## Correlation Analysis Results